Queenless colonies & rearing queens

 @ Crown copyright - multiple eggs per cell due to laying workers

-Queen loss tends to arise in the active season.
-It is rare at other times.
-If you do regular inspections, you can intervene before laying workers.
+Queen loss tends to arise in the active season, you can intervene before laying workers arise.
 Give the colony a frame of eggs or unite them with another colony.

 Raising Queens - the basics

 Methods depend on removing the queen so that workers create emergency QC.
-But Q raised from worker eggs or day five worker brood are inferior to swarm and supersedure cells.
-So these queens are at risk of early supersedure.
+However Q raised from worker eggs or day five worker brood are inferior to swarm and supersedure cells.
+So ait is possible that these queens are at risk of early supersedure.

 The alternative method is grafting.